 In short, the TSA is not actively looking for your weed, as they are much more concerned with detecting direct threats to passengers, though they have a duty to report you if they discover weed.

-As checked bags go through a number of screening procedures, it is highly likely that if you try to hide weed in your checked luggage, it will be discovered.
+As checked bags go through a number of security screening procedures, it is highly likely that if you try to hide weed in your checked luggage, it will be discovered.

 Additionally, you should know that 1 out of every 10 checked bags are opened up to be physically inspected.